koksyn/RedUnit/docs/tester.md

 Usage: TODO

-Version: 0.0.6
+Version: **0.0.6**

 ## Description

-Tool for running tests of Red language scripts inspired by *PhpUnit*, *xUnit*, *nUnit* and other similar libraries.
+Test framework for running tests of Red language scripts.
+Inspired by *PhpUnit*, *xUnit*, *nUnit* and other similar libraries.

 "Tester" expects that you will give him a `object!`, which will contain test methods.
-Each test method name should be started with `test-`.
+Each test method name should be started with word `test`.

 Optionally `setup` method will be executed before each test separately (only if `object!` consist method with name `setup`).